DuckTales (video game): Reception

-DuckTales: Remastered
+Sequels

+The game was followed by a sequel, DuckTales 2, in 1993.
 A remake of the game, titled DuckTales: Remastered, was released in 2013 for PC, PlayStation 3, Xbox 360, Wii U and in 2015 for iOS, Android and Windows Phone.
 Developed by WayForward Technologies, Remastered features updated graphics and music, expanded story content, and full voice-acting for the characters, including the surviving members of the animated series' cast.
 The original game's levels are included, but expanded with new areas and new boss patterns, along with two new levels exclusive to Remastered.